Long Term Assets - Are They Delivering Optimum Hotel Revenue?

 Look at your hotel RevPAR versus the market over the past five years or as many years that you have.

-Some immediate steps you can take is to see if your Balance Sheet shows any additional land adjacent to the hotel.
+For example, you can see if your Balance Sheet shows any additional land adjacent to the hotel.

 If yes, you can explore constructing a new wing to increase guest room capacity.